A programme to help students prepare for competitions

 Advanced Olympiad Mentoring Scheme

 The Advanced Olympiad Mentoring Scheme (AOMS) operates in a similar way to OMS and is designed for students working at or towards the level of international competitions, such as the International Mathematical Olympiad and European Girls' Mathematical Olympiad.
 Participation in AOMS is by invitation based on scores in BMO and the resulting follow-on events.

-The Advanced Olympiad Mentoring Scheme material was written by Dr Richard Freeland (Edinburgh) and Dr Dominic Yeo (Dept. of Statistics, Oxford) and Aron Thomas (Trinity College, Cambridge).
+The Advanced Olympiad Mentoring Scheme material was written by Dr Richard Freeland (Edinburgh), Dr Dominic Yeo (Dept. of Statistics, Oxford) and Aron Thomas (Trinity College, Cambridge).